-- Khaki Campbell Ducks are the ultimate egg laying breed, producing 300 or more eggs a year.
-These smaller ducks are a tan color, just as their name implies.
+- Khaki Campbell Ducks are the ultimate egg-laying breed, producing 300 or more eggs a year.
+These smaller ducks are tan in color, just as their name implies.
 When these little ducks are not laying eggs, they are great foragers.

 - Runner Ducks are becoming more common on homesteads and farms in the United States.
-These ducks do not lay as many eggs as the other two duck breeds listed, but hey have colored eggs.
-Runner duck eggs have a bluish green tint to them and are slightly bigger than a chicken egg.
-If commercial egg farming is your plan, then I recommend choosing one of the other breeds listed.
-If you like having a strange duck with personality and bug catching abilities, then runner ducks are a great choice egg layer.
+These ducks do not lay as many eggs as the other two duck breeds listed, but they have colored eggs.
+Runner duck eggs have a bluish-green tint to them and are slightly bigger than a chicken egg.
+If you would like a strange duck with personality and bug-catching abilities, then runner ducks are a great choice egg layer.

 Where to Buy Your Ducklings

-Ducks are becoming a common form of poultry and can be purchased many ways.
+Ducks are becoming a common form of poultry and can be bought from different places.

 Beginning in March the large farm supply stores will have chick days, ours usually carries two or three breeds of ducks.
 You will find the common breeds such as Pekins and Runners during this time.
 If they do not have the breed you are looking for in the store most are happy to help order and ship them.
 We have a Tractor Supply near us, that has chick days.